-When the system enters the Suspend mode, the CPU and onboard peripherals will be shut off.
+This is selectable only when the Power Management field is set to User Define.
+When the system enters the Suspend mode according to the power saving time selected, the CPU and onboard peripherals will be shut off.

 3.1.5.8 HDD Power Down